mozilla-services/socorro/docs/dev.rst

 ..
 Note::

-   For the webapp tests, you have to run ``./manage.py collectstatic`` first.
+   For the webapp tests, you have to run ``./manage.py collectstatic`` before running the tests.

 Writing tests